 Miss Akrigg is the SENDCo (Special Education Needs and Disabilities Co-ordinator) at Kildwick CE VC Primary School.
-Miss Akrigg is the Class Teacher in Class One in addition to her SENDCo role.
+Miss Akrigg is the Class Teacher in Class One and assistant head teacher in addition to her SENDCo role.
 She took up role of SENDCo in September 2016.
-Appointments can be made to see Miss Akrigg on a Monday afternoon to discuss any SEND issues or concerns you may have.
+Appointments can be made to see Miss Akrigg to discuss any SEND issues or concerns you may have.
 As SENDCo Miss Akrigg coordinates the support SEND children receive and works closely with parents and external agencies.
+She can be contacted on [email protected].

 What are Special Educational Needs or Disabilities?